cogent-computing/COPED/crawlers/ukri/README.md

 ## Running the Crawler

-To manually run the crawler:
+To manually run the crawler use:

-1. Go to the directory containing `scrapy.cfg`
+`docker-compose run --rm -w /app/ukri/ukri crawlers scrapy crawl ukri-projects-crawler -a queries=<queries>`

-2. Run `scrapy crawl ukri-projects-spider`
+Here `<queries>` should be a comma separated list of words and "phrases" to search for.

 ## Entrypoints